Irving scores 40, Nets lose Harden but beat Knicks 114-112

 TIP-INS

 Knicks: The Knicks signed F/C John Henson to a 10-day contract.
 Per team policy, terms of the deal were not disclosed.
 The Knicks had already signed Norvel Pelle, another defensive-minded center, to a 10-day deal on Friday.
-Despite their similarities, coach Tom Thibodeau said he likes the idea of getting a look at both players.
+Despite their similarities, Thibodeau said he likes the idea of getting a look at both players.

 Nets: Blake Griffin rested his left knee on the second night of the back-to-back, just as he did last week. … Nash said G Tyler Johnson would likely miss two or three weeks rehabilitating a right knee injury, calling it encouraging that the injury wasn’t worse.